AshKai/nn_code/README.md

 # Neural Network for MNIST
-trand, valid and test batches
+train, valid and test batches